-How Engineered Viruses Cured a Dying Girl’s Infections
+A Dying Teenager’s Recovery Started in the Dirt

-In 2010, when Lilly Holst scraped a lump of soil from the underside of a rotting eggplant, she had no idea that this act would help to save the life of a British teenager, eight years later and 6,000 miles away.
+In 2010, when Lilli Holst scraped a lump of soil from the underside of a rotting eggplant, she had no idea that this act would help to save the life of a British teenager, eight years later and 6,000 miles away.

-Holst, an undergraduate at the University of KwaZulu-Natal in South Africa, was participating in a project in which students search through local soil samples for new phages—viruses that infect and kill bacteria.
+Holst, an undergraduate at the University of KwaZulu-Natal, in South Africa, was participating in a project in which students search through local soil samples for new phages—viruses that infect and kill bacteria.
 Holst found several, and gave them all names.
-In a worm farm, she discovered Liefe.
+In a worm farm, she discovered Liefie.
 In an aloe garden, Lixy.
 And from that decaying eggplant, Muddy.
 All three viruses infect a common bacterium called Mycobacterium smegmatis.
 And all of them were new to science.

 Samples of Muddy and the other phage viruses made their way to the lab of Graham Hatfull, a phage expert at the University of Pittsburgh.
-He stored them in a freezer, along with at least 10,000 others that had also been discovered and named by students: MarioKart, TGIPhriday, Chupacabra, Benvolio, ChickenNugget, IAmGroot, and more.
-They were sitting there, in the cold, when in late 2017 Hatfull got a call from doctors at Great Ormond Street Hospital in London.
+He stored them in a freezer, along with at least 10,000 others that had also been discovered and named by students: Mariokart, TGIPhriday, Chupacabra, Benvolio, ChickenNugget, IAmGroot, and more.
+They were sitting there, in the cold, when in late 2017 Hatfull got a call from doctors at Great Ormond Street Hospital, in London.

-The London team, led by pediatrician Helen Spencer, had been treating a 15-year-old girl with cystic fibrosis—a genetic disorder that leads to persistent lung infections.
-To prepare for a double lung transplant, the girl had been taking drugs to suppress her immune system, and these allowed an already-present microbe called Mycobacterium abscessus to run amok through her body.
-She had new lungs, but also heavy infections in her liver, limbs, buttocks, torso, and the surgical wound on her chest.
-Antibiotics weren’t working, and the outlook looked grim.
-The team put her on a palliative care plan.
+The London team, led by the pediatrician Helen Spencer, had been treating a 15-year-old girl with cystic fibrosis—a genetic disorder that leads to persistent lung infections.
+To prepare for a double lung transplant, the girl had been taking drugs to suppress her immune system, and these allowed an already present microbe called Mycobacterium abscessus to run amok through her body.
+She had new lungs, but also heavy infections in her liver, limbs, buttocks, and torso, and in the surgical wound on her chest.
+Antibiotics weren’t working, and the outlook was grim.
+The team put her on a palliative-care plan.

-But Hatfull has spent decades studying phages that attack mycobacteria—the group to which the girl’s life-threatening microbes belonged.
-Her doctors wanted to know if he had anything in his arsenal that might kill those particular strains.
+But Hatfull has spent decades studying phages that attack mycobacteria, the group to which the girl’s life-threatening microbes belonged.
+Her doctors wanted to know whether he had anything in his arsenal that might kill those particular strains.
 He looked in his database—and found Muddy.

 In laboratory tests, Muddy efficiently destroyed the exact strain of M. abscessus that was itself destroying the London patient’s body.
-“It was good that we found one,” says Hatfull.
-“But it was bad that we only found one,” since bacteria can easily evolve to resist any single phage.
+“It was good that we found one,” Hatfull says.
+“But it was bad that we only found one,” because bacteria can easily evolve to resist any single phage.

 His team eventually found two more phages— BPs and ZoeJ—that had the potential to kill M. abscessus, but weren’t doing it very well.
 Some phages kill the bacteria they infect by reproducing frantically and bursting out in fatal fashion, but others opt for a more tranquil existence of harmlessly hiding in their hosts.
 BPs and ZoeJ naturally go for the latter path, so Hatfull’s team modified them by deleting the gene that keeps them peaceful.
 Unrestrained, these modified microbes could kill M. abscessus as well as Muddy.